 - Do any qualities stand out for your top converting customers?

 Once you’ve defined your target audience and understood your competition, you can analyze which CPA marketing pricing model makes the most sense for your goals.
 With your target market in mind, you can then adjust payouts based on Customer Lifetime Value.

 7.2.
 Choose a CPA Marketing e-Commerce Pricing Model

 Today’s digital marketer has more options at their fingertips than ever before for user acquisition.
-Long gone are the days when you were limited to choosing between paying for views or clicks, as today’s performance marketing world has evolved into one of endless opportunity.
+Gone are the days when you were limited to choosing between paying for views or clicks, as today’s performance marketing world has evolved into one of the endless opportunities.